tonycamp/gradient-grid-random-iteration-coder/README.md

 i would if i was you do check out.

-at this moment with normal parameters i can figure out as good as jpg quality or size als as good as avif but the jxl and webp do beat me a good way.
+at this moment with normal parameters i can figure out as good as jpg quality or size also as good as avif but the jxl and webp do beat me a good way.